danieljulia/playlist-api/README.md

 Public collaboration of our upcoming (web-based) playlist API announced at [Music Hack Day Amsterdam, Apr 24 2010](http://amsterdam.musichackday.org/).

+Abilities:

+- Retrieve the list of playlists for a users
+- Modify the list of playlists for a users
+  - Add a playlist (the left hand column in the desktop client)
+  - Remove a playlist
+  - Reorder the list
+- Query a specific playlist
+- Query a special playlist (i.e. "Starred" or "Purchases")
+- Modify a specific playlist

 ## Authentication

 OAuth